 If you’ve reached the end of this article and you’re still wondering which filter to buy, I recommend the Clearly Filtered for the following reasons:

-- It removes more than ten times the number of contaminants than Brita, while still retaining water’s healthy minerals.
+- It reduces more than ten times the number of contaminants than Brita, while still retaining water’s healthy minerals.

 - It comes in a single size that most people will find easiest to pour from and most suitable for countertop storing.

-- It’s pretty fast for a gravity filter, even with such thorough contaminant removal.
+- It’s pretty fast for a gravity filter, even with such thorough contaminant reduction.

 In short, the

-But if you want to protect your family and remove as many drinking water contaminants as possible, the
+But if you want to protect your family and reduce as many drinking water contaminants as possible, the

 If you still don’t know what’s right for you, check out customer reviews to see what people like you think about each of the filters.